Zero to 180 – Three Minute Magic

 The Tinkle Song” is fortunately much better than its awful title.
 It is a joyous quasi-novelty up-tempo paean to life, with smart lyrics which emphasize the importance of always having a positive attitude.
 Kay Armen’s feisty performance is enhanced by the scintillating and quite unusual arrangement.
 Either side of this single could have been a sizeable hit, but in the event neither even dented the U.S. Hot 100.

-But wait = if you poke around a little further, you discover that Federal’s previous 45 release #14001 was the same Kay Armen A side “Just In Case” although paired with a different-though-equally-quirky flip side, “Come On A My House” – according to Variety, the original version of the song made famous by Rosemary Clooney.
+But wait = if you poke around a little further, you discover that Federal’s previous 45 release #14001 was the same Kay Armen A side “Just In Case” although paired with a different-though-equally-quirky flip side, “Come On A My House” – according to Variety, the original version of the song later made famous by Rosemary Clooney.
 Here is an excerpt from Variety’s appreciation of Kay Armen:

 Armenuhi Manoogian, known as “Charmin’ Kay Armen” during her career, was born in Chicago to Armenian parents; her father was a professional wrestler known as the Terrible Turk, and her brother became a professional wrestler known as [1941 National Wrestling Association world heavyweight chamption] Bobby Managoff.